-Not once a month, or even once a week: “Remove lint from the dryer’s lint screen every time you use your dryer,” says Emilio Gonzalez, the test engineer who oversees CR’s laundry appliance lab.
+Not once a month, or even once a week, lint should be removed from the lint screen with every load of laundry you do.
 It doesn’t matter if you take this step before or after running a load, but remove any lint from the screen at some point during each use.
-“This helps prevent a fire, but it also helps your laundry dry faster,” Gonzalez says.
+Not only does this prevent a fire, but it also helps your clothes dry faster as well.

 Replace Accordion-Style Ducts

-Generally, dryers are equipped with a 4-inch vent in the back, which homeowners or installers connect to the exterior vent with a duct.
+Generally, dryers are equipped with a 4-inch vent in the back, which homeowners or installers connect to an exterior vent with a duct.
 But not all ducts are created equal.

 If you see a plastic or foil accordion-style duct connecting your appliance to the vent, it's a good idea to replace it.

-“These are risky because they can sag, allowing lint to build up at low points,” says Gonzalez.
-“And the ridges on this style of duct can trap lint.”
-He recommends using a metal duct, whether it’s flexible or rigid, since it won’t sag, and lint is less likely to accumulate.
+Plastic or foil ducts can sag, which may cause lint to build up in low points.
+The ridges that these types of ducts have also work as hiding places for lint buildup.
+It is recommended to use a metal duct, whether it’s flexible or rigid, since it won’t sag, and lint is less likely to accumulate.
 Use the shortest length possible, and refer to the manual’s instructions.